esqLABS/esqlabsR/README.md

 ## Learn More

-to get started, first read `vignette("esqlabsR")`.
+To get started, first read `vignette("esqlabsR")`.
 Then read more about the specific topics:

 - Start with `vignette("esqlabsR-workflow")` to learn how to work with esqlabsR from A to Z.
+- `vignettes("esqlabsR-project-structure")` details the structure and
+  purpose of each component of an esqlabsR project.
 - `vignette("esqlabsR-plotting")` describes how to generate
   visualizations from simulations.
 - `vignette("esqlabsR-sensitivity")` explains how to perform sensitivity